About the Women in Materials group

 Dawn is a Chartered and European Engineer, a Fellow of the Institution of Civil Engineers, a Fellow of the Institute of Materials, Minerals and Mining, a Fellow of WES, and an Honorary Fellow of Institution of Structural Engineers.
 Check out her personal website http://www.dawnbonfield.com/ and her diversity and inclusion consultancy, Towards Vision, website for more information http://www.towardsvision.org/

 Alicia was educated in Ireland and at London Metropolitan University (Londonmet) where she obtained MSc and PhD degrees in the field of Polymer Technology and Engineering, specialising in the fracture mechanics of plastics.
 She subsequently went on to become a senior lecturer within the School of Polymer Technology at Londonmet but has also held a lecturing post at the University of Waikato in New Zealand and has been employed as a consultant with the British Plastics Federation.

-Alicia has been closely involved with IOM3 for many years and has sat on a number of diverse committees, indeed she has also been employed by the Institute.
+Alicia has been closely involved with IOM3 for many years and has sat on a number of diverse committees, indeed she has also been employed by the Institute and currently works as a polymer consultant.
 She has been involved in the organisation of conferences and seminars, both for Londonmet and IOM3, and has organised a great many outreach programmes and study days both at Londonmet and in New Zealand.

 Susan Mossman - Science Museum